ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

    *Optional settings for variables*
      * A second variable is optional: temperature reference (tas_reference).
-If given, maps of temperature change to the reference are drawn, otherwise absolute temperature are drawn.
+If given, maps of temperature change to the reference are drawn, otherwise absolute temperatures are drawn.
      * tas_reference takes the same fields as tas